-- 1. The 230Vac stat circuits are alternative to the 24Vdc circuits.
+- The 230Vac stat circuits are alternative to the 24Vdc circuits.
 If the stat has a neutral connection for heat accelerator, then connect it for more efficient operation. - 2.
-The switched live can also be used for S plan or Y plan circuits (note that the 230Vac live to the Wiring Centre must come from the same fused spur as the 230Vac supply to the boiler).
+The switched live can also be used for S plan or Y plan circuits (note that the 230Vac live to the Wiring Centre must come from the same fused spur as the 230Vac supply to the boiler). - 3.
+A switched live output is available for a pump if the heating system requires pump overrun.
+Note that the appliance itself does not require this feature.

-5.5 General Flue Requirements
+5.4 General Flue Requirements

-5.5.1 Flue terminal clearances
+5.4.1 Flue terminal clearances

-TERMINAL POSITION MIN DISTANCE A - Directly below an openable window or other opening, eg air brick 300mm В - Below gutters, soil pipes or drain pipes 75mm(1) С - Below eaves 200mm(1) D - Below balconies or car port roof 200mm(1) E - From vertical drain pipes and soil pipes 150mm(1) F - From internal or external corners 300mm(1) G - Above ground, roof or balcony level 300mm н - From a surface facing a terminal 600mm I - 2 From a terminal facing a terminal 1200mm J - From an opening in a car port (eg door, window) into a dwelling 1200mm К - Vertically from a terminal on the same wall 1500mm L - Horizontally from a terminal on the same wall 300mm М - From door, window or air vent 300mm Ν - Minimum protrusion through roof surface 300mm 0 - From vertical wall or obstruction 500mm
+TERMINAL POSITION MIN DISTANCE Α - Directly below an openable window or other opening, eg air brick 300mm В - Below gutters, soil pipes or drain pipes 75mm(1) C Below eaves 200mm(1) D - Below balconies or car port roof 200mm(1) E - From vertical drain pipes and soil pipes 150mm(1) F - From internal or external corners 300mm(1) G - Above ground, roof or balcony level 300mm Н - From a surface facing a terminal 600mm I - From a terminal facing a terminal 1200mm J - From an opening in a car port (eg door, window) into a dwelling 1200mm K - Vertically from a terminal on the same wall 1500mm L - Horizontally from a terminal on the same wall 300mm M - From door, window or air vent 300mm N - Minimum protrusion through roof surface 300mm 0 - From vertical wall or obstruction 500mm

-NOTE (1)

-Minimum distance is reduced to 25mm from a terminal guard.
+NOTE (1) Minimum distance is reduced to 25mm from a terminal guard.

-5.5.2 Flue system
+5.4.2 Flue system

 The flue system must be installed in accordance with BS5440:1.
 Horizontal flue pipe runs must always be installed with a minimum slope of 50 mm/metre towards the boiler.
 This will prevent condensation from gathering in the flue pipe, and will also reduce the chance of icicles forming over horizontal pipe ends in the Winter.

 The flue terminal must be sited with minimum clearance distances as shown in the diagram.